 When and where are the Radiography Program Information Sessions?

 The program information sessions are now online.
-Click on the Information Session link on the left hand side of this page, and it will take you to a video.
+When the information session is available, there will be a link on the left hand side of this page, and it will take you to the video.
 Watch the entire video, and there will be further instructions at the end.
 As always, if you have further questions after viewing the video, consult the program information packet or visit with one of the program faculty or advisors.

 How do I apply to the Radiography Program?

 First, watch the online information session.
 Then follow the instructions at the end of the video to get to the application.
-You must have completed the five prerequisite courses to apply to the program: English Composition I, College Algebra, General Psychology or Introduction to Sociology, Anatomy and Physiology I and Introduction to Radiology.
+You must have completed the five prerequisite courses to apply to the program: English Composition I, College Algebra, Anatomy and Physiology I, Introduction to Radiography and Radiographic Imaging Equipment.

 Do you offer evening classes for the Radiography Program?